Tumindig

 Tumindig (lit.
 'Arise') is a digital artwork by Kevin Eric Raymundo also known as Tarantadong Kalbo.
 It also refers to a movement which resulted from the original artwork.

 Background

 The original Tumindig artwork was created by Filipino satirist and cartoonist Kevin Eric Raymundo.
 Raymundo is known for his web comic series Tarantadong Kalbo which has been running for two years at the time of Tumindig's release.
 He is also known by the name of his comic series.

 The original illustration was published on July 17, 2021, and was posted in Facebook, Twitter, and Instagram.

 Raymundo said he created the digital artwork out of frustration over the Philippine government response against the COVID-19 pandemic.

 The original artwork depicts rows of blue anthropomorphic fists bowing in submission except for one glowing white raised-fist character.
 The bowing fists allude to the horizontal fist gesture used by then-President Rodrigo Duterte and his followers.

 Reception

+A wall behind TV monitors and a couch at the Museo ng Pag-asa in Quezon City decorated with a repetition of fists from Tumindig.
+The museum, opened in September 2022, contains artworks, crafts and other items donated by artists and artisans to 2022 presidential candidate Leni Robredo during her campaign.
+Tarantadong Kalbo, along with other artists, endorsed Robredo.